ceejbot/jthoober/README.md

 * `script`: external executable to invoke on match
 * `passargs`: if set & truthy, repo name is sent to executable
 * `logfile`: full path of file to log command output to; unused for functions

-### Set up github

-Set up a webhook for a project on github.
-Point it to your jthoober location & give it the secret string you created earlier.
-Observe that the test payload makes it through.

 ## Endpoints